 Eric: I love HSAs, and I know Nick loves HSAs.
-You can put money in pre-tax, and it's pre-federal tax, pre-social security, pre-Medicare, pre-most state taxes, except for mine in New Jersey — and Pennsylvania.
+You can put money in pre-tax, and it's pre-federal tax, pre-social security, pre-Medicare, pre-most state taxes, except for mine in New Jersey — and California.
 In general, it's pre-tax across the board and it grows tax deferred, and then the withdrawals come out tax-free in retirement or for qualified medical expenses.
 There are lower limits for the HSA than for the 401(k) and different rules about what you use the funds for along the way.
-You've actually might be able to save more money in taxes on an HSA contribution than a Traditional 401(k), because the Traditional 401(k) doesn't save you on any social security or Medicare taxes.
+You actually might be able to save more money in taxes on an HSA contribution than a Traditional 401(k), because the Traditional 401(k) doesn't save you on any social security or Medicare taxes.
 Those you're always contributing to after those taxes have been applied.

 I want to maximize retirement savings.
 Can I use the HSA as a retirement savings vehicle and a medical savings vehicle?